karuboniru/blog_md/waydroid-fedora.md

 date: 2021-10-25 23:10:07
 ---

+There is a new [Waydroid build for fedora](https://copr.fedorainfracloud.org/coprs/aleasto/waydroid/) that don't need a custom kernel, by dropping `ashmem` requirements, you can check out there.

+***
 ## Waydroid need kernel with ashmem and binder
 Ashmem and binder is what makes "Android kernel" different from traditional desktop's.
 They are not built with Fedora's stock kernel for now ([But they are planning so](https://bugzilla.redhat.com/show_bug.cgi?id=1455411)).
 So we need to install a kernel with ashmem and binder support.